usecannon/cannon/packages/website/content/docs.md

 **Coming soon.**

 - Use the CLI to load the Synthetix package
-- un a basic test using Synpress
+- Run a basic test using Synpress
 - Integrate with a CI tool

 ## Deploy a Protocol

 For this guide, we’ll assume you have a Hardhat project with the `hardhat-cannon` plug-in installed and a `cannonfile.toml` that successfully builds when you call `npx hardhat cannon:build`.
+For information about deploying a Foundry project, see documentation for the [deploy](#deploy) command.

 ### Properly configure Hardhat